 So I actually got up and went and challenged the votes.

-The poll manager brought the um person who was supposed to be voting over with the ballot in the hand and said, son, who did you want to vote for president?
+The poll manager brought the person who was supposed to be voting over with the ballot in the hand and said, son, who did you want to vote for president?

-And the potential voter said Trump on the ballot, the mother had voted for Biden.
+On the ballot, the mother had voted for Biden.

 Wow.

-So I we were I was able to challenge that.
+So I was able to challenge that.

 But I, you know, I took my job very seriously.